-Malaysian, male, aged 67, was appointed to the Board of Pintar Projek Sdn Bhd on 10 March 2005 as an Executive Director and has been the Chief Executive Officer till 14 February 2019 when he was redesignated as Executive Chairman.
+Malaysian, male, aged 68, was appointed to the Board of Pintar Projek Sdn Bhd on 10 March 2005 as an Executive Director and was the Chief Executive Officer till 14 February 2019 when he was redesignated as Executive Chairman.
 Tan Sri Francis studied at Kingston University in the United Kingdom, where he obtained a Bachelor of Science (Hons) Degree in Civil Engineering and was conferred an Honorary Doctorate of Engineering in 2004.
-In July 2014, Tan Sri Francis was conferred an Honorary Degree of Doctor of Laws from University of Nottingham.
-He became the Managing Director of YTL Corporation Berhad Group in 1988 which, under his stewardship, has grown from a single listed company into a global integrated infrastructure developer, encompassing multiple listed entities ie. YTL Corporation Berhad, YTL Power International Berhad, YTL Hospitality REIT, Malayan Cement Berhad and Starhill Global Real Estate Investment Trust.
+In July 2014, Tan Sri Francis was conferred an Honorary Degree of Doctor of Laws by University of Nottingham.
+He was appointed the Managing Director of YTL Corporation Berhad Group in 1988 which, under his stewardship, has grown from a single listed company into a global integrated infrastructure developer, encompassing multiple listed entities i.e. YTL Corporation Berhad, YTL Power International Berhad, YTL Hospitality REIT, Malayan Cement Berhad and Starhill Global Real Estate Investment Trust.

 He was the Managing Director of YTL Corporation Berhad, YTL Power International Berhad and YTL Land & Development Berhad until 29 June 2018 when he was redesignated as Executive Chairman of these companies.
 He is also the Executive Chairman of Malayan Cement Berhad, which is listed on the Main Market of Bursa Malaysia Securities Berhad.
-He is the Executive Chairman and Managing Director of YTL e-Solutions Berhad.
+He is the Executive Chairman and Managing Director of YTL e-Solutions Berhad and also a director of YTL Industries Berhad.
 He is also the Chairman of YTL Starhill Global REIT Management Limited, the manager of Starhill Global Real Estate Investment Trust, a vehicle listed on the Main Board of the Singapore Exchange Securities Trading Limited (SGX-ST).
 Tan Sri Francis is the Executive Chairman of YTL Cement Berhad.
 He is the Chairman of private utilities corporations, Wessex Water Services Limited in England and Wales, and YTL PowerSeraya Pte Limited in Singapore.
-Tan Sri Francis is also an Independent Non-Executive Director of The Hong Kong and Shanghai Banking Corporation Limited, and is a director of YTL Industries Berhad.
-He also sits on the board of trustees of YTL Foundation.
-He also serves on the board of directors of Suu Foundation. a humanitarian organisation committed to improving healthcare and education in Myanmar.
+Tan Sri Francis served as an Independent Non-Executive Director of The Hong Kong and Shanghai Banking Corporation Limited for a period of 10 years from July 2012 to June 2022.
+He sits on the board of trustees of YTL Foundation.
+He also serves on the board of directors of Suu Foundation, a humanitarian organisation committed to improving healthcare and education in Myanmar.

-He is a Founder Member of the Malaysian Business Council and The Capital Markets Advisory Council, member of The Nature Conservancy Asia Pacific Council, and the Asia Business Council, Trustee of the
+He is a Founding Member of the Malaysian Business Council and The Capital Markets Advisory Council, member of The Nature Conservancy Asia Pacific Council and Global Council member of the Asia Society.

-Asia Society and Chairman for South East Asia of the International Friends of the Louvre.
-He is also a member of the Advisory Council of London Business School, Wharton School and INSEAD.
 He is the first non-Italian board member of the historic Rome Opera House and helped fund its restoration to keep it from closing.
 He served as a member of the Barclays Asia-Pacific Advisory Committee from 2005 to 2012.
 Tan Sri Francis was made a board member of Global Child Forum by His Majesty King Carl XVI Gustaf in May 2016.